ReopenCU COVID-19 Symptom Self-check App

 - Once you have completed the appropriate safety training, the app will update to reflect this change, but this process can take up to an hour, so plan accordingly.

 - After you have taken a Columbia Test and Trace program COVID-19 test, the app will also reflect this information.
-Updates from the program are sent to the app at 9:00 am, 10:00 am, noon, 3:00 pm, 7:00 pm, and 9:00 pm, Monday through Friday.
+Compliance data is regularly transmitted to update the app, and in most cases will reflect within 72 hours, often faster.

-The boxes in the ReopenCU app are updated once you finish the safety training, sign the compact, and take a Columbia Test and Trace program covid-19 test.
+The boxes in the ReopenCU app are updated once you finish the compliance steps, following the timeline described above for each.

 Once you click "Submit," the app will generate a date- and time-stamped 24-hour certificate.
 Assuming you have no symptoms, this daily pass will be green.